Post -by Gautam Shah

 In the natural world without walls or ceilings, the First Significant Reflection will always come from the ground.
 We subconsciously use the FSR to determine distance from an object.
 For example a person speaking to a listener from 2′ distance, the initial sound will arrive about 2ms while the FSR will be about 11ms.
 Thus effective FSR is 9ms (11-2=9ms) to the listener.
 If the speaker is 10′ away, the FSR will be about 5ms from the listener’s perspective.

-Size and Shape of a room affect the sound of a room.
+Size and Shape of a room affects the quality of sound in a room.
 ‘In a room with parallel walls (almost all rooms), the sound gets a caught bouncing back and forth between the walls.
 Some sound waves are cancelled by their own reflections while others are reinforced’.
 However, in a room with slightly askew walls can drastically reduce the redundant reflections between walls.
 Ancient Greeks found that rooms with the ratios of 2.62: 1.62:1 sounded universally good.